2025-06-08

 Sherpa villages like Tengboche and Dingboche, with Tengboche probably providing

 the most beautiful view.
-It can also been seen from Everest View Hotel in
+It can also be seen from the Everest View Hotel in

 Namche.
 Locals say the mountain protects them.
 It’s not just a mountain — it’s